Non-cyclic Torsion of Elliptic Curves Over Imaginary Quadratic Fields of Class Number 1: Introduction

-Our methods didn't explicitly rely upon the facts that $\mathcal{O}_K$ is UFD and has a finite unit group whereas Kwon's methods do.
-Instead, we generalized Newman's methods more efficiently without using Grobner basis, (see Lemma \ref{lem3}) as well as used new techniques ranging from the Galois action to the analysis of cyclic isogenies (see Theorem \ref{isogeny}), thus finishing the classification of quadratic torsion growth for the set of all imaginary quadratic number fields of class number 1.
+Our methods do not explicitly rely upon the facts that $\mathcal{O}_K$ is a UFD and has a finite unit group whereas Kwon's techniques do.
+Instead, we used new techniques.
+First, the action of Gal$(L/K)$ on $E(L)_{\text{tor}}$ when $L/K$ is Galois.
+Second, we made Newman's method more general and efficient, specifically by avoiding the use of Gr{\"o}bner basis (see Lemma \ref{lem3}).
+Altogether this finishes the classification of quadratic growth of non-cyclic torsion for the set of all imaginary quadratic number fields with class number $1$.

 In order to describe our main result, we introduce the following notation.
-For a fixed positive integer $d$, let us denote
+As in \cite{GJT14}, let